New York Landlord Tenant Rights

 Protected Groups: The Fair Housing Act prohibits discrimination against tenants on the basis of race, color, sex, disability, religion, national origin, or familial status.
 This rule does not apply to some owner-occupied homes or homes operated by religious organizations.
 New York state law adds additional protections for tenants on the basis of age, marital status, military status, sexual orientation, and gender identity.

-Discriminatory Acts & Penalties: The New York State Division of Human Rights handles housing discrimination complaints in the state.
+Discriminatory Acts and Penalties: The New York State Division of Human Rights handles housing discrimination complaints in the state.
 The following behaviors have been identified as potentially discriminatory when directed at a member of a protected group:

-• Refusing to rent, sell, or lease housing.
+• Refusing to rent, sell, or lease housing

-• Applying different terms, conditions, or privileges.
+• Applying different terms, conditions, or privileges

-• Advertising that indicates discriminatory preferences.
+• Advertising that indicates discriminatory preferences

-• Using applications that directly or indirectly put limits on preferences for prospective tenants.
+• Using applications that directly or indirectly put limits on preferences for prospective tenants

-• Providing different treatment to tenants that use a service or emotional support animal.
+• Providing different treatment to tenants that use a service or emotional support animal

-• Retaliating against tenants who testify against their landlord.
+• Retaliating against tenants who testify against their landlord

-• Falsely claiming a unit is unavailable.
+• Falsely claiming a unit is unavailable

-• Failing to make reasonable accommodations.
+• Failing to make reasonable accommodations

 Tenants who believe they have been the victim of housing discrimination may file a complaint with the Division of Human Rights in person or online.